lesyk/ONMoI/README.md

 # ONMoI
-ONMoI (Only New Movies on IMDB): safary plugin, which hides rated & watchlisted media from imdb lists.
+ONMoIMDB (Only New Movies on IMDB): safary plugin, which hides rated & watchlisted media from imdb lists.

 [Install for Safari](https://github.com/lesyk/ONMoI/blob/master/ONMoI.safariextz)